jcolag/entropy-arbitrage/2024-08-01-violations.md

  > **DATA**: My understanding of the human brain suggests that the process is the same for you.
 Each memory is encoded in chains of molecules.
 If you want to retrieve it, you simply access the proper RNA sequence.

-We have never really understood how [human memory](https://en.wikipedia.org/wiki/Memory) works on a mechanical level, and most theories haven't lasted long or had much empirical backing, but Data at least presents one major then-current theory.
+We have never really understood how {% wiki Memory|human memory|en %} works on a mechanical level, and most theories haven't lasted long or had much empirical backing, but Data at least presents one major then-current theory.
 Modern theories tend to lean on a variety of interacting mechanisms, and you can still find articles published regularly insisting that this team or that team has discovered the "real" method, sometimes re-proposing variations on RNA-based storage[^1].

 [^1]:  I should probably note, especially since Data speaks the line in question, that artificial intelligence research plays a big role in why everybody wants to find the specific mechanisms involved in human memory, beyond helping people with memory disorders.
 Neural networks---the current industry darling that shoves large language models down your throat at every opportunity---operate on the classical assumption that we store memories as networks of synapses, the connections between our neurons.
 If it turns out that we actually store memories as RNA stashed in cells, to pick one possible example, then the artificial neural networks *definitely* don't have the theoretical backing that its proponents believe that they have.